siobhanlgorman/80s-Mixtape-Quiz/README.md

 Git was used for version control.

-Gitpode was used for the IDE
+Gitpod was used for the IDE

 [Balsamiq](https://balsamiq.com/) was used to create the wireframes.